AlecM33/mlb-gameday-bot/README.md

 # MLB Gameday Bot
 A bot that integrates with the MLB Stats API to track your team of choice.
 For me, it's the Cleveland Guardians.

-Upon startup, the bot looks for your team's games in a 48-hour window centered on the current date - 24 hours into the past, 24 hours into the future.
+Upon startup, the bot looks for your team's games in a 48-hour window centered on the current date.
 Whichever game (or games, in the case of a doubleheader) is the closest to the current date is set as the "current" game, and will be the game for which a lot of the commands returns data.
 Slash Commands include:

 - **/starters** - look at the starting pitching matchup for the current game.
 Includes portraits of both starters, their W/L, ERA, and WHIP, and a list of the pitches they throw.